-- (a) All steel fuel or chemical storage tanks or systems shall be subject to a Petro-Tite (Kent-Moore) pressure test or any other acceptable pressure test providing safety and effectiveness fifteen (15) years after installation and annually thereafter. - (1) No test shall be conducted by the PSI air pressure test for leak detection.
-This By-Law recognizes that this test is a method of leak detection, but specifically excludes it as a method because of the possibility that such test can cause an explosion. - (a) Leak Testing.
+(a) Leak Testing.
 All underground storage systems with a design capacity of greater than 1,100 gallons shall be subject to an acceptable leak testing system method which meets National Fire Protection Association Pamphlet No. 329 standards of 0.05 gph accuracy and shall be performed by a trained tank tester.
 Leak tests shall be performed at five, ten and fifteen years after installation and annually thereafter.
 A record of the test results, type of testing system used, and date the test was performed shall be supplied to the Enforcement Officer upon completion of the test.
 5.01 All underground storage systems with a design capacity of 1,100 gallons or less which are used to store motor vehicle fuel, waste oil or other product, except for fuel oil, or listed on the Massachusetts Substance List shall be subject to an acceptable leak testing system method which meets National Fire Protection Association Pamphlet No. 329 standards of 0.05 gph accuracy and shall be performed by a trained tank tester.
 Leak tests shall be performed ten and fifteen years after installation and annually thereafter.
-A record of the test results, types of testing systems used, and date the test was performed shall be supplied to the Enforcement Officer upon completion of the test. - (b) All tanks not in conformance with Section 14.8 above and 527 C.M.R.
-9.04, installed prior to the effective date of this Bylaw shall be removed when twenty (20)-years old or upon the failure to meet any testing standards, whichever first occurs. - (1) Any time that a tank is exhumed for removal, it shall be examined for leaks by the Board of Health.
+A record of the test results, types of testing systems used, and date the test was performed ten and fifteen years after installation and annually thereafter.
+A record of the test results, types of testing systems used, and date the test was performed ten and fifteen years after installation and annually thereafter.
+A record of the test results, types of testing systems used, and date the test was performed shall be supplied to the Enforcement Officer upon completion of the test.

+(b) All tanks not in conformance with Section 14.8 above and 527 C.M.R.
+9.04, installed prior to the effective date of this Bylaw shall be removed when twenty years old or upon the failure to meet any testing standards, whichever first occurs.

+(1) Any time that a tank is exhumed for removal, it shall be examined for leaks by the Board of Health.
 If a leak exists, the Board of Health shall immediately cause an investigation to be made of the amount and location of spilled substance, at the expense of the owner.
 The spilled substance shall be removed immediately by the owner.